monadplus/dotfiles/emacs/README.md

       doom-localleader-key "\\")
 ```

-### Everything you need to install
+## Everything you need to install

 Each modules has its own installation requisites, just check them [here](./modules.md)

-### Issues
+## Issues

-1. When Emacs is started under X11 and not directly from a terminal some variables are not set:
+1. When Emacs is started under X11 and not directly from a terminal some variables are not set.
+Solved by `exec-path-from-shell` module.
-   - keychain
-   - some PATH directories

 2. vterm very slow: the problem was related to `exa ... --icons`.
 Removing `--icons` worked.
 3. Projectile not working: I somehow introduced a bad route which couldn't be parsed.
 I had to manually edit the file `~/.emacs.d/.local/cache/projectile.projects`
 4. `Company: backend company-capf error "Symbol’s function definition is void: :interrupted"`.
 The error was fixed by commenting `lsp` on `init.el` and running `doom sync && doom purge` and installing again.